rdp/sensible-cinema/html5_javascript/kemal_server/README.md

 Clean stream player server source
-See cleanstream.inet2.org for details on using it.
+See playitmyway.inet2.org for details on using it.

 ## Installation of server:

+git clean
 shards install
 ./goXX